Hannity calls out the media for their coverage of Mueller's 'clarification'

 The Fox News host continued to hammer the media.

 "They say they are objective.
 They are anything but.
-But why are they choosing to put fake news narratives over the facts that after two plus years of lying and choosing to relentlessly smear, slander, besmirch anybody who dares to question their lack of ethics and not objectivity," Hannity said.
+But why are they choosing to put fake news narratives over the facts that after two-plus years of lying and choosing to relentlessly smear, slander, besmirch anybody who dares to question their lack of ethics and not objectivity," Hannity said.

-Hannity also noted a report by Vanity Fair that the New York Times was steering their reporters and editors away from MSNBC and CNN appearances.
+Hannity also noted a report by Vanity Fair that the New York Times was steering its reporters and editors away from MSNBC and CNN appearances.

 "They are now scared, taking notice, and they are realizing, uh oh, they've been duped by the conspiracy TV media mob.
 Look at this new report," Hannity said.